wedesoft/www.wedesoft.de/_posts/2019-11-29-rigid-body-game-physics-4.md

         1. add *P* to accumulated impulses of the two objects
 * apply impulses to objects

-The time step here is zero.
+The time step here is zero!
 Therefore external forces do not need to be considered while handling collisions.
 An object falling to the floor will experience several collisions until the linear and angular speed has decreased sufficiently for the contacts to become resting contacts.